Online Training for Students

 The University of St. Thomas is committed to an educational environment that is free from sexual misconduct as well as promoting and protecting the personal dignity and well-being of every member of our community.
 This training will provide our students with the resources on how to prevent and respond to sexual misconduct.
 In addition, both federal and state law require colleges and universities to provide students with education on how to prevent sexual misconduct and information on policies and resources specific to each campus.

 No, you only have to complete this training once during your current program.
+Graduate students who completed the undergraduate program at St. Thomas DO have to complete the graduate student version.

 This training will include resources and policies specific to the University of St. Thomas, therefore we are requiring all students to take the training regardless of their previous training at a different institution.